vertigo6622/obsidian/README.md

 ## introduction:

-nexus-crypter is a custom pe parser and packer written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload. a compiled stub example is available in the stubs folder. this stub uses rolling xor obfuscation with shifts and does not contain any anti-debugging mechanisms. it is NOT encryption. this basic version is designed to go with the packer source provided.
+obsidian is a custom pe parser and packer written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload. a compiled stub example is available in the stubs folder. this stub uses rolling xor obfuscation with shifts and does not contain any anti-debugging mechanisms. it is NOT encryption. this basic version is designed to go with the packer source provided.

 this packer/stub has been tested to work on putty.exe, strings.exe, and can even pack itself, and then pack other executables from the packed state.